jraymondt/badgers-rift/src/content/blog/aa-guest-spot.md

 - health-scene
 ---

-## Radio Fremantle – Guest Spot
+## Radio Fremantle

-### Service Position Interviewee
+### Guest Spot your story, experience, strength and hope

-Approximately 10 – 15 minutes on Air, usually Airing at 1230 on Mondays
+Approximately 10 – 15 minutes on Air, at 1230pm on Almost every Monday with Kerry on the Health Scene show.

 ### Who